hpe-storage/scod/docs/cosi_driver/deployment.md

     * Encode the certificate in Base64 format and use the resulting value as the `onPremCloudCA` field in the `Secret`.

 !!! note
     Steps 6 and 7 are applicable only from the HPE COSI Driver for Kubernetes v2.0.0 onwards.
-These steps are not applicable to v1.0.0.
+These steps are not applicable to any versions prior.

 !!! tip
     In a real world scenario it's more practical to name the `Secret` something that makes sense for the organization.
 It could be the hostname of the backend or the role it carries; i.e., "hpe-alletra-sanjose-prod".